Tutuila: European contact

+In February 1920, the Mau movement emerged to challenge the U.S. Naval Administration, and by the time Samuel Sailele Ripley returned home to Leone in July of that year, tensions had intensified, prompting him to align with the cause.
+The movement was suppressed by the U.S. government and Ripley was deported and barred from the island.

 During World War II, Tutuila was a strategically important island for the US Marines.
-Led by Colonel Lester A. Dessez, they established a military base there and erected concrete bunkers along the island’s coast.
-Despite the island’s strategic importance, it escaped almost unscathed from the war, the only exception being an attack launched from a Japanese submarine on January 11, 1942.
+Led by Colonel Lester A. Dessez, they established a military base there and erected concrete bunkers along the island's coast.
+Despite the island's strategic importance, it escaped almost unscathed from the war, the only exception being an attack launched from a Japanese submarine on January 11, 1942.
 Since 1951, administration of Tutuila and the other islands of American Samoa has been the responsibility of the US Department of the Interior.